1. About this Agreement

 Distributor means the entity that is authorised or licensed to supply distribution services through the distribution system to which your Unit is connected.

 Electricity Agreement means an agreement between you and us for us to sell you electricity at your Supply Address.

-Eligibility Requirements mean the eligibility requirements specified in the Schedule.
+Eligibility Requirements means the eligibility requirements specified in the Schedule.

 Export Electricity means the electricity generated by your Unit and exported to the Distributor’s distribution system.

 Feed-in Tariff means the price at which we acquire the Export Electricity as specified in the Schedule under a Feed-in Tariff Scheme (that is, not including any Additional Feed-in Tariff).